Did you ever imagine that someday you will wake up next to a man who seems to hate you?

 “My husband hates me“, you think to yourself.
 His love is lost forever.

 Yet, he doesn’t leave.
-He stays at home this leaves you in a constantly stressed, feeling unrespected, invisible, hurt and most of all – Alone.
+He stays at home this leaves you in a constantly stressed, feeling invisible, hurt and most of all –alone.

-My Husband Hates Me – What Can I Do?
+My Husband Hates Me: What Should I Do?

 If we do a reality check for a second, here are the 3 choices we have in this situation: